newbie451/Exotel-Hack-the-talk-solution/README.md

-This repository provides solution of the team, noobs451 for the Competition, Hack-the-Talk.
+This repository contains solution of the team noobs451 for the competition Hack-the-Talk.
-This team placed eight in the competition. https://www.hackerearth.com/sprints/hack-the-talk/
+The team placed eight in the competition. https://www.hackerearth.com/sprints/hack-the-talk/

+Team members:
+1. Prathamesh Dharangutte
+2. Shivani Firodiya
+3. Nilesh Gavhane

 # Project:

-Acoustic Sentimental Analysis:
+Predict emotion of an audio clip.

-Our project uses an open library pyAudioAnalysis for feature Extraction.
+The code uses the open-source library, pyAudioAnalysis for feature extraction.
 The features extracted are:
 1. Zero Crossing Rate
 2. Energy